-The Imaginarium’s Creative Series addresses curatorial practices at the IndieFest, and brings in four new BIPOC festival curators to curate one performance project each.
+The Imaginarium’s Creative Series addresses curatorial practices at IndieFest, and brings in four new BIPOC festival curators to curate one performance project each.
 These conversations will culminate in a series of community events that will take shape as either an in-person performance, a generative workshop, or a community panel.
-This year’s Imaginarium curators are Stephanie Wong, Raven Grenier, Rich Coburn, and Kelsey Wavey.
+This year’s Imaginarium curators were Stephanie Wong, Raven Grenier, Rich Coburn, and Kelsey Wavey.

 About the curators and concert projects

 Hosted by re:Naissance Opera and the Sun Yat Sen Classical Chinese Gardens, Imaginarium I: The Liminal is an evening of music and art that will invoke transformations, be it personal, relational, cultural, or communal.
 This event is a dedicated space for change; it exists between the past we are shifting away from, and the futures we are dreaming up.
 In a curated evening of nostalgic foods, reflective musings, and explorative art forms, The Liminal holds space for the familiar and the unknown.
 Join us on November 18th, where we will honor the discomfort of transition, while celebrating this present moment of introspection, connection, and dreaming.